chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 import pairSymbolsQuery from "constants/queries.qgl.ts"
 ```

-Do the api call inside a `useEffect` hook
+Do the API call inside a `useEffect` hook.

 ```
 // ....
 Some Code .....